 Our interest rate risk arises on amounts outstanding under the Credit Facilities which bear interest at a floating rate.
 However, the level of interest rate risk is mitigated by the fact that the Credit Facilities carry an interest rate floor which currently exceeds LIBOR.
 The interest rate floor is treated for accounting purposes as a non-cash liability which is disclosed within other financial liabilities in the consolidated statement of financial position.
-We also purchased an interest rate cap in 2011 to protect against increasing LIBOR rates and this asset is recorded within other financial assets in the consolidated statement of financial position.
+We also purchased an interest rate cap in 2011 to protect against increasing LIBOR rates and this asset was recorded within other financial assets in the consolidated statement of financial position.
+The interest rate cap expired August 4, 2014.
 The fair value of these instruments is determined by reference to mark to market valuations performed by financial institutions at each reporting date and any changes in fair value are recorded within finance costs within the consolidated statements of income.
-The total change in fair value of financial instruments for the three month period ended June 30, 2014 was a charge of \$181 and a credit of \$860 for the six month period ended June 30, 2014.
+The total change in fair value of financial instruments for the three month period ended September 30, 2014 was a credit of \$640 and a credit of \$1,500 for the nine month period ended September 30, 2014.